 The principle is always the same in the world of heat transfer: heat energy flows from hot to cold.
 Heat Exchangers are designed to efficiently transfer, or exchange, energy between fluids of differing temperatures, without mixing the two.
 The temperature of a liquid or gas product can be controlled by circulating heat transfer media (thermal oil, water, air, steam, etc) on one side of the exchanger and the process fluid on the other.

-Properly designing a system to heat or cool a process via a Heat Exchanger system takes the following into consideration:
+Properly designing a system to heat or cool a process via a Heat Transfer system takes the following into consideration:

 - The flow rate and type of the material to be heated (gallons per minute, lbs/hr, etc)